Best faja after tummy tuck and lipo

 As a plastic surgery specialist, I help my patients achieve their best possible results after surgery.
 One of the most important pieces of advice I give them is to invest in the right garments—and that includes fajas after tummy tuck and lipo.

-Fajas are compression garments, which means they’re designed to compress your skin in order to reduce swelling and provide support for your new body contours.
-They’re made out of Lycra or Spandex and come in different styles and sizes, depending on your specific needs after surgery.
+Fajas are compression garments, which means they’re designed to compress your skin to reduce swelling and provide support for your new body contours.
+Depending on your specific needs after surgery, they come in different styles and sizes, crafted from Lycra or Spandex materials.

 The best faja for you depends on what kind of procedure you had and what kind of results you’re looking for.
 If you have liposuction alone or with lipo combined with another procedure like a tummy tuck, then there are specific kinds of fajas that will be best suited for your case.
-If you had abdominoplasty alone (or combined with liposuction), then there are other types of fajas that would work well too.
-And if you had a combination of both procedures (tummy tuck followed by lipo), then there are even more options!
+If you had abdominoplasty (with or without liposuction), other fajas may work too.
+If you had both procedures (tummy tuck and lipo), there are even more options!

-You may find it hard to access the right information on the internet, so we are here to help you in the following article, providing the best and updated information on Best faja after tummy tuck and lipo , best faja for tummy tuck and lipo.
+You may find it difficult to access the right information on the internet, so we are here to help you in the following article, providing the best and most updated information on Best faja after a tummy tuck and lipo and the best faja for a tummy tuck and lipo.
 Read on to learn more.
-We at cosmeticsurgerytips have all the information that you need about best compression garment for tummy tuck.
+We at cosmeticsurgerytips have all the information that you need about the best compression garment for a tummy tuck.
 Read on to learn more.

 Here is some explanation based on the most common questions.
-Keep reading below!
+Continue reading below!

-As the weeks go by and the swelling goes down, it will also decrease the use of the girdle, but remember that it is your surgeon who must determine the time and frequency you must take to ensure the best results.
+As the swelling goes down, the girdle will be used less, but your surgeon must determine the time and frequency to ensure the best results.

 How to wea a girdle after surgery

 After surgery, you must take it slow for a time to allow the body to recover.
 The first reason why a girdle should be used after abdominal surgery is for support.
 Using post-surgical shapewear after liposuction, abdominoplasty, or tummy tuck is necessary because the girdle compresses enough to decrease that dead space that is created after these types of procedures.
-If that space is not sealed it can be filled with fluid and create a cavity.
+If we don’t seal that space, fluid can fill it and form a cavity.

 The compression provided by the faja is fundamental, not only because of the advantages mentioned above for the treated areas but also to provide general support to the body.
 You are going to feel more comfortable and safe during that sensitive period.